Visiting Coquitlam, British Columbia? Here’s everything you need to know about Coquitlam, BC.

 What you need to know about Best Western Chelsea Inn:

 + Cheap Prices: If you’re looking for a cheap hotel in Coquitlam, BC then Best Western Chelsea Inn (or SURESTAY Plus by Best Western) is a valid choice.
+Rates at the Best Western Chelsea Inn is typically one of the lowest or cheapest hotel in Coquitlam for good reason.
+Running around $93 per night during the off-peak period, it does price itself very low for a three star hotel in Coquitlam.

-There are only three reliable hotels in Coquitlam.
+There are only two reliable hotels in Coquitlam.
 There are a total of five legitimate hotels in Coquitlam (along with numerous AirBnb.)
 These three hotels however are not recommended; the quality and your experience in Coquitlam would not be pleasant.
 These Coquitlam Hotels should be avoided as hygiene and room cleanliness is a concern.

 4) Ramada Coquitlam: